Vi-vek9135/T5_Model/README.md

 # T5_Model

-.mkv file is video
-.mp3 is result
+T5Untitled6.ipynb is main file and , summary_audio.mp3 is result of summary and T5_Model.mkv is video of implementing model